OmarMWarraich/ror-gen-ai/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Due to the expensive nature of a compute intensive generative model, we are unable to provide a live demo at this time.
+- Due to the expensive nature of a compute intensive gpu instance, we are unable to provide a live demo at this time considering the fact that this is just a demo project.
 However, the link to the video demo is available below.

 [Live Demo](https://youtu.be/HcN2TQhVp0Y)